 I became aware of horrific puppy farming practises of poodle crosses, of unhealthy pups with untested parents, and yet via the ALAEu, WALA and Alaa (specialist Australian Labradoodle Associations) of some amazing and committed breeders striving for best practice and the healthiest pups from the very best parents to take the breed forward.

-I aim to produce well thought-out, occasional Australian Labradoodle litters, reared in my home and via specifically sought out health tested parents from the UK or overseas.
+I produce well thought-out Australian Labradoodle litters, reared in my home and via specifically sought out health tested parents from the UK or overseas.

-I aim to follow in WALA best practice (Worldwide Assoc. of Australian Labradoodles) and only breed when the time is right, when the health tests are undertaken from both parents, from sound temperaments and to enhance the breed for the long term.
+I create best practice and only breed when the health tests are undertaken from both parents, from sound temperaments and to enhance the breed for the long term.

-I aim to support my puppy owners with all aspects of dog owning and to do so with honesty and integrity.
+I aim to support my puppy owners with all aspects of dog ownership and to do so with honesty and integrity.

 I run my small home breeding programme to the highest professional standards and with a dedication and passion for the longevity of the breed.

-I am not a here today, gone tomorrow breeder, but one that is looking to the future of the breed and to support my owners for the lifetime of their Doodle.
+Northbound Australian Labradoodles has been established for a decade, since 2012.
+I am not a here today, gone tomorrow breeder, but one that is looking to invest and protect the future of the breed and to support my owners for the lifetime of their Northbound dog.

-I am based in the North West of England on the Lancashire/Cheshire border with easy access from the M6/M60.
+Northbound ALD is based in the North West of England on the Cheshire/Lancs/Greater Manchester border with easy access from the M6/M60.